yacht charter tips

 • tourist taxes.

-• protective lifelines (relevant for swimming with young children and pets),
+• protective net (relevant for swimming with young children and pets),

-• renting an outboard engine for an inflatable boat (part of the yacht package),
+• renting an outboard engine for the dinghy,

 Documents